thuynh26/cmpm121-Final/README.md

 ### Language

-- For the language, we will be using JavaScript
+- For the language, we will be using JavaScript.
-- CSS & HTML for testing and possibly UI elements
+- CSS & HTML for testing and possibly UI elements.

 ### Tools